makigumo/MIPSCPU/README.md

     ```
 ### Linux

-Install [GNUstep](https://github.com/gnustep/base), [libobjc2](https://github.com/gnustep/libobjc2) and [libdispatch](https://github.com/nickhutchinson/libdispatch), e.g. by using the script in https://github.com/ckuethe/HopperSDK-Linux.
+Run `install.sh` from the Hopper-SDK.
-Then adjust your `PATH` to include `~/GNUstep/Library/ApplicationSupport/Hopper/gnustep-x86_64/bin/`.
+Then adjust your `PATH` to include the created `gnustep-Linux-x86_64/bin/` path.

+*Linux build is currently broken* (see https://github.com/makigumo/MIPSCPU/issues/3)

 ## Status